An order of protection in Illinois only lasts so long.

 There will be no backroom deals with extensions of orders of protection.
 “Open court” means (1) “[a] court that is in session, presided over by a judge, attended by the parties and their attorneys, and engaged in judicial business,” and usually “refers to a proceeding in which formal entries are made on the record”; or (2) “[a] court session that the public is free to attend.”
 Black’s Law Dictionary 1314 (11th ed.
 2019).

-You will only need one extension because an Illinois court has the power to extend the order of protection until further order of court.
+Typically, you will only need one extension because an Illinois court has the power to extend the order of protection until further order of court.

 “An extension of a plenary order of protection may be granted, upon good cause shown, to remain in effect until the order of protection is vacated or modified.”
 750 ILCS 60/220(e)